-HMRC will assign you a tax code to inform your employer (often your own company) to help them calculate how much tax should be deducted from your salary.
+HMRC assigns tax codes to inform employers how much tax should be deducted from an employee’s salary.
 Here we look at what the series of numbers and letters signify, and how they affect your income.

 You will typically receive a tax coding notice between January and March, or at other times should your situation change – such as if you file your self assessment tax return a few months before the deadline.

-For example, if you’re entitled to the full personal allowance during 2017/18 (tax code 1150L), but subsequently earn over £100,000 during 2017/18 (after which point the value of your personal allowance is reduced), your tax code for the following tax year will be updated on the presumption that you’ll earn the same amount the following year.
+For example, if you’re entitled to the full personal allowance during 2023/24 (tax code 1257L), but subsequently earn over £100,000 during the tax year (after which point the value of your personal allowance is reduced), your tax code for the following tax year will be updated on the presumption that you’ll earn the same amount the following year.

 What do the letters and numbers mean?

-Most tax codes have a series of numbers followed by a letter, which let your employer know the value of your personal allowance for the current tax year, and any special circumstances which will affect how much tax is deducted from your income.
+Most tax codes have a series of numbers followed by a letter.
+The codes let your employer know the value of your personal allowance for the current tax year and any special circumstances which will affect how much tax is deducted from your income.

-If you multiply the number element by ten, this is the value of your tax-free allowance, so 1150L signifies that the employee is entitled to earn £11,500 free of income tax.
+If you multiply the number element by ten, this is the value of your tax-free allowance, so 1257L signifies that the employee is entitled to earn £12,570 free of income tax.
 400L means £4,000 and so on.